 Part 1: How the bankers prepare, mind set, daily routine, focus & all the little components that make them tick.

-The idea of this “Week ahead” is to give you some guidance into your preparation.
 Make sure you don’t waste unnecessary time in front of the screens.

 Remember you need to be fresh, confident and ready to trade and by sitting aimlessly in front of your screens you will become stale and uncertain.